Fluffernuttersandwich/Better7D2DbyFNS/README.md

 Some people think this Collection makes the game too easy.
 If you feel that way, disable the mods you don't like, and/or play with harder difficulty settings.

-- If you are seeking a more challenging "real" Overhaul experience, I'd recommend Darkness Falls, or Rebirth.

 ______________________________________________________________________________________________________________________